theogpt/theogpt.github.io/lives-of-alcyone/index.md

 A dread and awful place it was in which they were left.
 Dim shapes, some red, some black, some sickly grey, were half visible through the gloom.
 Low moans, as of something in pain, came, dully muffled, to their ears.

-"Herakles,"

-whispered Alcyone,"are these things alive or dead?
+"Herakles," whispered Alcyone,"are these things alive or dead?
 They make me shudder."

 "Darling, I know not, but living or dead, they cannot hurt the soul."

 They whispered to each other in the gloomy cavern, spoke of home, of husbands, of children, and then of the days of happy childhood, and the glorious vision of the past.

-"I think the time has come,"

-said Alcyone,"and we shall see our grandfather again."
+"I think the time has come," said Alcyone,"and we shall see our grandfather again."

 "And the Light!"breathed Herakles.

 It was ten o' clock, and a dense crowd filled the huge dark building, silent, expectant, awe-struck.
 At a given sign the women were seized, and lifted upon a high altar, in view of all, and a lurid light, blood red shone out, none could say whence, and threw the awful figures around into grim semblance of life.
 There was a sound of rending cloth, and the robes of the two women were torn from them, and the fair white bodies shone out nude and shrinking.
-A low cry of horror burst from them, and then Herakles threw up her proud head and flung her arms around her sister, striving to shield her from the gaze of the rough crowd:"You shame your mothers, men, in shaming us,"

-she cried, and then stood silent."Look at them,"

-called the Priest,"before the Dark Lord feasts upon them.
+A low cry of horror burst from them, and then Herakles threw up her proud head and flung her arms around her sister, striving to shield her from the gaze of the rough crowd: "You shame your mothers, men, in shaming us," she cried, and then stood silent."Look at them," called the Priest,"before the Dark Lord feasts upon them.
 When next you see them, he shall have had his fill."

 And then the light faded, and the crowd filed out, to wait for the rites that none save the priests might see and live.

 How tell the horrors that ensued: flames rose from surrounding altars, and shrieking captives were led in, and the fire fed with fat skinned from their living bodies till the flames roared high; then their blood was set flowing and caught in iron vessels, and set to boil in huge iron pots, and poured upon the images set in the circle round; foul creatures of the slime, huge spiders, monstrous scorpions, fed on the remnants of the slime, huge spiders, monstrous scorpions, fed on the remnants of the mutilated bodies; and presently one after another of the images woke into awful life, began to stir, to slip downwards from their pedestals, obscene shapes of unimaginable horror, and crawled and writhed towards the centre where Alcyone and Herakles still stood, clasped in each other' s arms."Fly!
-Fly!"

-yelled the priests,"the Dark Lord is coming, and his hosts are here!"and they tumbled over each other in a mad rush to escape from the terror they had invoked.
+Fly!" yelled the priests,"the Dark Lord is coming, and his hosts are here!"and they tumbled over each other in a mad rush to escape from the terror they had invoked.

 Out of the darkness loomed a gigantic face—a face of power majestic, of pain and wrath too deep for words, of intolerable weariness and despair.
 A mighty hand was waved, just visible by its own dull glow, as of hot iron half-quenched and the fearful figures rolled up around the alter and reared up red gaping mouths and hairy tearing claws.
 Then rang out the voice of Herakles, loud and clear: